Developer(s) – Terrible Posture Games

 The game control scheme is definitely the most simplistic I’ve experienced in a modern-day first-person shooter, which to me, is like a breath of fresh air, having played a lot of first-person shooters with overly ambitious control schemes such as Brink, and to an extent, Destiny.
 It’s extremely straightforward, and most fans will be able to go from any other game in the genre to this one without skipping a beat.
 It would also serve as an excellent starting point to any gamers looking to get into the genre, but don’t know where to start.

 Originality – 6/10

-Overall, Tower of Guns is an exceptional title, and in my personal opinion, the best indie experience of the eighth generation of gaming so far.
+Overall, Tower of Guns is an exceptional title, and in my personal opinion, one of the best indie experiences of the eighth generation of gaming.
 There have been many great indie games developed since Minecraft, and competition has become fierce, but if most games are as immersing as this, then indie games will prove to be even more popular in the coming years.